code-dot-org/code-dot-org/pegasus/emails/10-21-latam-hoc-thank-you.md

 subject: "Your thank-you gift"
 ---

 Thank you for hosting an Hour of Code!
-There were over 3500 organizers who participated in Latin America, introducing thousands of students to skills that can change the rest of their lives.
+There were over 3,500 organizers who participated in Latin America, introducing thousands of students to skills that can change the rest of their lives.

 **Your Gift:**
 Of course, we promised 10 GB of Dropbox space as a thank you.
 Note: if you have redeemed a 10 GB Dropbox code in the past, you can only apply your new code to a *different* Dropbox account.

+Your Dropbox code: <%= dropbox_code %>

 **Beyond an Hour of Code**
 If you enjoyed your Hour of Code, participate in the global Hour of Code celebration in December!
 Exciting new tutorials are coming soon.